chaneyn/ESDA_CEE506/README.md

 ### Participation
 * Students should follow along the lecture on their personal jupyter lab Docker container that they will use for the course.
-* Each student will present twice.
-The first presentation will involve describing a dataset and the second will be present a journal article.
+* Each student will present once.

 ### Collaboration
 Collaboration in completing assignments is permitted.
 However, each student must write up their assignment independently.
 We **will** be checking for identical homeworks.